cfss-fa19/hw01/README.md

 # hw01
 ## About Me
 HELLO!
 My name is **Jarret Angbazo** and I am a second-year MPP student at the *Harris School of Public Policy*.
+I was born in Nigeria and before moving to Chicago for graduate school, I grew up in Maryland.

 Quick two truths and a lie: